Welcome to SAC Manufacturing Technology

 Salary for workers is expected to be as follows:

 The top employers are:

 What we do for you:

-Here at SAC we offer a variety of courses to give our students the competitive advantage when entering the workforce.
-We provide plenty of hands on experience with lots of open lab time.
+Here at SAC we offer a variety of courses to give our students a competitive advantage when entering the workforce.
+We provide plenty of hands-on experience with lots of open lab time.
 Our students will get time to work with CNC machines as well as more conventional machines.